GoogleChromeLabs/chromium-bidi/examples/README.md

 # Examples

-The examples are stored in the `/examples` folder and are intended to show who the BiDi protocol can be used.
+The examples are stored in the `/examples` folder and are intended to show how the BiDi protocol can be used.
 Examples are based on [Puppeteer's examples](https://github.com/puppeteer/puppeteer/tree/main/examples) .